Rudxain/dotfiles/README.md

 ## Install
 > [!warning]
-> If you want to give these dotfiles a try, you should first fork this repo, review the code, and remove things you don't want or need.
-Don't blindly use my settings unless you know what that entails.
-Use at your own risk!
+> Review the code and remove things you don't want or need.
+>
+> My preferences and needs may not align with yours!

 ### Bootstrap
 You can clone the repo however-&-wherever you want.
 The bootstrapper script will pull in the latest version and copy the files to your `HOME`.